 John Nash: The Landscape of Love and Solace

 Nash was also a keen plantsman, creating gardens from the 1920s onwards and developing into arguably one of the 20th century’s greatest botanical artists.
 Renowned in the horticultural world as a judge at Chelsea Flower Show, he also passed on these skills through his teaching at the Royal College of Art and Flatford Mill in Suffolk.
-A wide range of these botanical works will be seen for the first time in this exhibition, which offers the chance to see Nash’s oeuvre at its most broad.
-The Landscape of Love and Solace opened at Towner Eastbourne on 18 May and will travel to Compton Verney from 23 October 2021 to 23 January 2022.
+A wide range of these botanical works can be seen for the first time in this exhibition, which offers the chance to see Nash’s oeuvre at its most broad.